 In total, 35 final-year residents responded to the survey corresponding to a 100% response rate.
-When asked how much time on average they currently spent on research each month, the most common answer (11 of 35) was none; interestingly, the next most frequent (7 of 35) was 9 or 10 hours per month (Fig. 1).
-Overall, the median time spent on research was 4 hours per month.
-The likelihood of doing a fellowship was also bi-modal; 8 respondents (23%) were not at all likely and 20 (57%) were extremely likely to do a fellowship (Likert score mean +/- standard deviation (SD), 3.8+/-1.7 SD).
-Of the 26 participants that specified which fellowship they planned on pursuing, eleven were interested in MIS/endourology (42%), seven in oncology (27%), three in both infertility and reconstruction/female urology (12%) and one in each of pediatric and transplant urology (4%) (Fig. 2).
-When we inquired which setting they intended to practice in, 16 of 35 residents were inclined toward community practice, while 10 were interested in an academic practice; 9 were undecided.
+When asked how much time, on average, they currently spent on research each month and the most common answer (11 of 35) was none; interestingly, the next most frequent (7 of 35) was nine or ten hours per month (Fig. 1).
+Overall, the median time spent on research was four hours per month.
+The likelihood of doing a fellowship was also bimodal; eight respondents (23%) were not at all likely and 20 (57%) were extremely likely to do a fellowship (Likert score mean ± standard deviation [SD] 3.8±1.7).
+Of the 26 participants that specified which fellowship they planned on pursuing, 11 were interested in minimally invasive surgery (MIS)/endourology (42%), seven in oncology (27%), three in both infertility and reconstruction/female urology (12%), and one in each of pediatric and transplant urology (4%) (Fig. 2).
+When we inquired which setting they intended to practice in, 16 of 35 residents were inclined toward community practice, while 10 were interested in an academic practice; nine were undecided.